mp107/FM-radio-scripts/README.md

 ## Other

 This script still has some bugs.
-You are welcome to report an issue.
+You are welcome to report an issue and/or provide a fix.